Meet Your Instructors

 Deputy City Attorney

-Patricia Lauten is the Deputy City Attorney for the City of Madison.
-She is the primary attorney representing the City on employment law, labor-management relations, grievance and interest arbitrations and other employment and personnel issues.
-Patricia became Deputy City Attorney in August, 2010.
-Prior to beginning work at the City, Patricia was in private practice for 10 years representing employees, unions, employers, small businesses, and non-profits in employment and labor law matters.
-Before Patricia began her legal career she spent 10 years in human resources for a large retail chain.
-She obtained a bachelor’s degree in Journalism from Southern Illinois University, a bachelor’s degree in Allied Legal Services (Paralegal) from the University of Central Florida, and her law degree from Marquette University Law School in 2000.
+Patricia A. Lauten is the Deputy City Attorney for Madison, Wisconsin.
+She is the primary attorney representing the City on employment law, labor-management relations, grievance and interest arbitrations and other employment and personnel issues and acts as a liaison for outside counsel in cases where the City or its employees are sued.
+Patricia joined the City in August, 2010.
+Before working at the City, she was in private practice representing employees, unions, employers, small businesses, and non-profits in employment and labor law matters.
+Before Patricia began her legal career she spent 20 years in human resources/personnel management.
+For Tory Larson please use the bio submitted for the Accommodations course.

 Brad is the City's Safety Coordinator.
 He handles all OSHA/DSPS compliance, Workers Compensation, and Safety Trainings.
 He is based in the Risk department of Finance where he and his team protect all assets of the City such as: Workers, Vehicles, Buildings, and Equipment.